I Went Caroling On A First Date & It Was Even More Ridiculous Than I Expected

 I'm one of those people who likes to say she'll do anything once, especially when it comes to dating.
 I've asked hot guys to bring me pizza during snow storms, flown to San Francisco to hang out with strangers, and now, I can also say I've gone caroling on a first date.

 The idea of caroling in London sounds so Love Actually, doesn't it?
 I thought so, too.
-My vision included wearing turtleneck sweaters, strolling through the pastel-colored streets of Notting Hill and singing "Old King Winter" to adoring children, then cozying up to my cute, British caroling partner in a pub while Mariah Carey's "All I Want For Christmas Is You" plays in the background.
+My vision included wearing turtleneck sweaters, strolling through the pastel-colored streets of Notting Hill and singing "Good King Wenceslas" to adoring children, then cozying up to my cute, British caroling partner in a pub while Mariah Carey's "All I Want For Christmas Is You" plays in the background.

 But — like most of things in life — my expectations didn't exactly align with reality.